Arp1tSharma/Card-Matching-Game/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Insight
+The card shuffles at each newgame/refresh.
+Smooth animations.
+No Backend.

 ## Demo Video

 https://user-images.githubusercontent.com/73739320/169654066-8a816d88-414d-4f55-8d2a-f494f178bbf7.mp4